replikativ/konserve/README.md

 ## License

-Copyright © 2014-2015 Christian Weilbach
+Copyright © 2014-2015 Christian Weilbach & Konrad Kühne

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.